Send the link below via email or IMCopy

 Columbia University- Reader's and Writer's Workshop Training

 My sons attended BCE.
-Chris is a sophomore at slvhs and Jake is a junior at the University of Utah
+Chris is a Senior at slvhs and Jake is a senior at the University of Utah

-I Love to watch sports, read, cook, kayak, travel, and hike
+I Love to watch sports, read, cook, kayak, travel, and spend time with our bulldogs

 My Philosophy in the classroom...